Sherwood Forest: Parliament Oak

 The Parliament Oak is situated in Sherwood Forest near Market Warsop.
 It is reputed that King John in 1212 and King Edward I in 1290 had impromptu parliaments at the tree.

 Thynghowe

 Thynghowe, an important Danelaw meeting place where people came to resolve disputes and settle issues, was lost to history until its rediscovery in 2005–06 by local history enthusiasts amidst the old oaks of an area known as the Birklands.
 Experts believe it may also yield clues about the boundary of the ancient Anglo-Saxon kingdoms of Mercia and Northumbria.

 English Heritage inspected the site, confirming that it was known as 'Thynghowe' in 1334 and 1609.

 Politics

 The forest gives its name to the Parliamentary constituency of Sherwood Forest (formerly Sherwood before the 2023 Periodic Review of Westminster constituencies).
-This is current represented by one member of parliament.
+This is represented by one member of parliament.